GagePielsticker/AWS-Api-Template/README.md

 <br>
 <img src="./docs/multi-region.png" width="350" title="Single Region Deployment">

+Alternatively you could setup a cloudfront distribution with an origin group that contains both api-gateways that fails over on 4xx-5xx.
+This active-passive pattern would also allow multi-region failover without the need of route53 or a custom domain.

 ## Adding new lambdas
 Adding lambdas is fairly straight forward.
 Simply copy one of the lambda folders inside of `/src/lambdas/` and modify the handler code as needed.
 Note that the handler must return the callback and the data should be in a `json` format.
 Once that is complete open `serverless.yml` and navigate to the `functions:` section.
 This is where we specify the file to use in that lambda as well as how it connects to api-gateway.